box/developer.box.com/guides/applications/app-gallery.md

 # Approval completion

-Once a request for approval is submitted, the partner team at Box will be notified.
-They will follow up with the request to arrange for any testing instructions if needed.
-Similarly, the partner team will also reach out when the application has been published in the App Gallery.
+Once a request for approval is received, the Box Partner team will be notified and review your request as soon as possible.

-For any questions, please feel free to email [`integrate@box.com`][email] or the [forum][forum].
+For any questions, please email [`integrate@box.com`][email] or submit a support ticket.

 </Message>

-## Unpublishing an app
+## Unpublishing an application

 Once approved and published, an application can be unpublished from the same control panel.
 Navigate to the [Developer Console][devconsole] and select